Genetic and chromosomal conditions

 Tests you may want during pregnancy include:

 - Diagnostic tests, including amniocentesis (also called amnio) and chorionic villus sampling (also called CVS).
-If a screening test shows that your baby may be at risk for a condition, your provider gives you a diagnostic test to find out for sure.
+If a screening test shows that your baby may be at risk for a condition, your provider gives you a diagnostic test, like amnio or CVS, to find out for sure.
 Your provider also can check your baby’s blood for certain genetic conditions after he’s born.

 What are the benefits and risks of testing?